Lung cancer screening

 Lung cancer, primarily caused by tobacco smoking, is the leading cause of cancer-related death in the United States.
 While most lung cancers are diagnosed as a result of symptoms, such as chest pain, weight loss or cough, patients with these symptoms usually have advanced lung cancer.

 When detected early—before symptoms are present—lung cancer is more effectively treated.
-A computerized tomography (CT) chest scan, offered through Ridgeview Imaging Services and Ridgeview Specialty Clinic-Pulmonology, is one tool used by physicians to evaluate risk for lung cancer.
+A computerized tomography (CT) chest scan, offered through Ridgeview Imaging Services and Pulmonology at Ridgeview Specialty Clinic, is one tool used by physicians to evaluate risk for lung cancer.

 People ages 55-75 who meet these guidelines are candidates for the low-dose cancer screening: